rusnikola/wfsmr/README.md

 sudo apt-get install build-essential libjemalloc-dev libhwloc-dev libc6-dev libc-dev make python

-To compile the benchmark with Hyaline:
+To compile the benchmark with Crystalline:

 * Go to 'benchmark'
-(This benchmark is already modified to use Hyaline.)
+(This benchmark is already modified to use Crystalline.)

 * Run 'make'